Skip to content

 Installing and Using the OSG Token Renewal Service

-This document contains instructions to install and configure the OSG Token Renewal Service package, osg-token-renewer, for obtaining and automatically renewing tokens with oidc-agent.
+This document contains instructions to install and configure the OSG Token Renewal Service package, osg-token-renewer, for obtaining and automatically renewing access tokens.
+The package supports two basic modes of operating, one using OIDC authentication and one using the OAuth 2.0 client_credentials grant type.

 Before Starting